camario25/tic-tac-toe/README.md

 The website passes AA accessibility thresholds in contrast and contains semantic html with proper labeling and text.
 Screen readers should allow a person with limited vision the ability to play this game using the keyboard.
 Mouse users will enjoy the responsive components and feedback on hover.
 The game can be played on desktop, tablet, or phone.

+## Try playing the game

+The game is currently deployed at https://ticnacho.z22.web.core.windows.net/.

 ## The code

 The app was built using html, scss, and javascript using the Ember.js framework version 3.18 (Ember Octane).
 Efforts were made to create well commented/documented code that was modularized and as clear as possible.
 The html is semantic, the scss is modularized, and the javascript is well documented, tested, and reusable.